thisisprabhat/colored_log/README.md

 # ColoredLog
+Say no to ***boring*** `print()` statement.<br>
+Bring colors and fun to your logs using `ColoredLogs()`.

 A feature-rich, simple-to-use logging package for Dart that allows you to colorize logs, change background colors, stylize and much more!
 Perfect for both development and debugging.

-Don't using boring `print()` anymore

 ## Features
 - **Colorize Logs**: Add colors to log messages for easy identification.